englebert/EchoWiiTX/README.txt

 9. Mixer                    - TBA

 Updates:
+4. Added and changed the menu title of Mapping.
+Also added RX Mapping menu.
+Able to save the settings to RX Mapping.
+Next todo is to transfer the backlight to rx aux light.
+3. Added backlight blink by transmitting command bits.
 2. Added AUX2, AUX3 and AUX4 freely mapping to SWITCH A ~ I. Fixed some algorithm speeding up the process.
 1. Enhanced TX Speed from 127 Packets/s to 755 Packets/s.
 This is due to the OLED refreshing rate reduced to 2FPS.
 Saving some resources and give more resources to the data transmission.
 Also removed the CH8 from the data structure.